choudharyabhishekk/Flipp-redesign/README.md

-Here’s an updated README.md to reflect that the project is built with React:

----

 # Flipp Website Redesign

 Welcome to the **Flipp Website Redesign** project repository!
 This project is a redesign of the Flipp website, originally built with WordPress.
 As one of my most-used apps, I decided to redesign it using React as part of a college project to showcase my web development skills.